IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 Governance oversight charter.
 A written document setting out the oversight body's mandate, scope of authority, decision rights, and relationship to the board and executive team.
 Specific enough to be enforceable, clear enough for members to understand what they are accountable for.

 Role definitions and selection criteria.
 Defined roles within the oversight structure.
-What technical knowledge, governance experience, and operational independence is required.
-Critically: members must be capable of evaluating AI risk decisions under time pressure, not just reviewing reports after the fact.
+What technical knowledge, governance experience, and operational independence each role calls for.
+Critically: members should be capable of evaluating AI risk decisions under time pressure, not just reviewing reports after the fact.

 Board reporting format.
-A structured template for how the oversight body reports to the board — one designed to produce evidence that a regulator would find credible.
-Mapped to MAS AIRG board oversight requirements for financial services firms.
+A structured template for how the oversight body reports to the board, designed to produce evidence that a regulator would find credible.
+Aligned with MAS's existing supervisory expectations and the board oversight expectations set out in the proposed AIRG Guidelines.

 Onboarding session and inaugural review facilitation.
 A briefing session for all oversight members covering AI governance obligations, the body's mandate, and the specific AI systems it oversees.
 Facilitation of the first review session to establish working norms and produce the first set of documented oversight outputs.